OlGe404/ansible-collections/olge404/os/README.md

 ROLES="<role_name>" SEQUENCE="destroy" make
 ```

 work properly.
 If those commands fail, you are not able to provision/destroy your test infrastructure on demand to debug your roles.

-**NOTE:** If you copy/pasted another role, the molecule setup is copied too and the commands should work right away.
+If you copy/pasted another role, the molecule setup is copied too and the commands should work right away.

 After the create and destroy commands work, you can login to your instances using molecule to debug it.